ALLERGY THERAPY AT MANN EAR, NOSE & THROAT

 If conservative measures such as avoidance and medicines have proven ineffective, immunotherapy may be discussed.
 Immunotherapy is a desensitization technique that has been proven effective in multiple studies, but does have certain potential risks including local and systemic reactions that can rarely be serious.
 A discussion of your specific situation will determine whether immunotherapy is right for you or your family member.
 The most common form of immunotherapy, called subcutaneous immunotherapy (SQIT), is usually given as a once weekly injection in the office.
 In general, anyone can be tested, but injection immunotherapy usually cannot be tolerated by young children.
 At Mann ENT, we also have many years of experience with sublingual immunotherapy, or SLIT, where the treatment is given as drops under the tongue, and this may be a suitable alternative in certain situations.
 SLIT is a newer, needle-free, clinically-proven, home allergy therapy that is preferable for children, frequent travellers, or for those that decline or cannot tolerate subcutaneous therapy.

-Combining Immunotherapy with Procedures
+Combining Immunotherapy with Other Interventions

 Where appropriate, allergy therapy may be combined with procedures such as sinus surgery or Balloon Sinuplasty, which can be performed in an office setting, for maximal relief.
 In addition, new injectable medications known as Biologics are providing truly amazing results in the treatment of the most severe forms of sinusitis.